sjt-github/Hemberg-scRNA-seq-Course/index.Rmd

 # About the course

 Recent technological advances have made it possible to obtain genome-wide transcriptome data from single cells using high-throughput sequencing (scRNA-seq).
-Even though scRNA-seq makes it possible to address problems that are intractable with bulk RNA-seq data, analysing scRNA-seq is also more challenging.
+The main advantage of scRNA-seq is that the cellular resolution and the genome wide scope makes it possible to address issues that are intractable using other methods, e.g. bulk RNA-seq or single-cell RT-qPCR.
+However, to analyze scRNA-seq data, novel methods are required and some of the underlying assumptions for the methods developed for bulk RNA-seq experiments are no longer valid.

 In this course we will be surveying the existing problems as well as the available computational and statistical frameworks available for the analysis of scRNA-seq.
+The course is taught through the University of Cambridge <a href="http://training.csx.cam.ac.uk/bioinformatics/" target="blank">Bioinformatics training unit</a>, but the material found on these pages is meant to be used for anyone interested in learning about computational analysis of scRNA-seq data.
+If you have any comments or suggestions about the material, please do not hesitate to contact (add link!) us.

 ## Registration